jonbry/readHCUP/README.md

 View(supported_datasets)
 ```

-- The `data` column is the name of the dataset and the year
+- `data`is the name of the dataset and the year

-- The `dataset_file_name` column is the file name that was provided by
+- `dataset_file_name` is the file name that was provided by
   the HCUP Central Distributor

 #### Descriptions